Kauflux

 8. Add additional filters as necessary.

-→ Only records that meet all filter criteria is exported.
+→ Only data sets that meet all filter criteria are exported.

-Tip: The number next to the word Filter shows how many filters you have set.
+Tip: The number next to the word Filter shows how many filters have been set.
 The template filters are not included in this number.

 Available catalogue filters